the1lab/1lab/src/Cat/Instances/Shape/Initial.lagda.md

 ⊥Cat .Hom _ _ = ⊥
 ```

-This category is notable, as there exists a unique functor from
+This category is notable for the existence of a unique functor from
 it to any other category.

 ```agda